Welcome to the Saint Lucy's Religious Education Program 2015-2016

 The Saint Lucy's Catechesis Program is offered to all the families that are registered as Parishioners.
-Classes are held on Sunday 9:30-11:00 am and Tuesdays 3:45-5:15pm, and it goes from September 2014 through July 2015.
+Classes are held on Sunday 9:30-11:00 am.
+Parents will pick children up to go to mass at 11:00am.
+Program goes from September 2015 through May 2016.

 Registration forms are available to all members of the parish after the 11:00 am Mass on Sundays during the Summer.
 You can also contact the Program Administrator, Omar Navarro at 973-803-4207 or at email@example.com.
 Registration forms will not be processed without a Birth Certificate, Baptismal Certificate, First Communion Certificate and fee.

-The enrollment fee is $100.00 per child which includes the Adult Learning Sessions.
+The enrollment fee is $120.00 per child.
 There is an additional fee of $10.00 per child for the Mandatory Retreat.
 (Confirmation candidates only)

 Our Catechesis Philosophy